drscotthawley/devblog4/_posts/2020-07-01-Citations-Via-Bibtex.md

 {% raw %}{% bibliography --cited %}{% endraw %}
 ```

 ...so I'll put that at the very bottom of this file.
 (Currently that'll generate an error, because we haven't enabled jekyll-scholar yet, but we'll do that below.)
-The `--cited` means that it'll only include those reference that are actually used in your post -- no need to include hundreds of references from your BibTeX database that aren't used!
+The `--cited` means that it'll only include those references that are actually used in your post -- no need to include hundreds of references from your BibTeX database that aren't used!

 ## Enabling Jekyll-Scholar